-Roberta's employer also permits her to pay for business expenses using her personal credit card.
+Roberta's employer permits her to pay for business expenses whenever possible using her personal credit card.
 To maximize points earned, Roberta uses her personal credit card to pay for travel expenses of other employees.

-The CRA would treat this situation as a form of additional remuneration.
-The CRA's view is that Roberta "would not normally pay for employer business costs other than her own work-related expenses.
-She would not normally cover the cost of business expenses of other employees."6
+The CRA would treat this situation as a form of alternative remuneration.
+The CRA's view is that Roberta "would not normally pay for business expenses of the that are unrelated to her own work-related expenses... and he would not normally be expected to cover the cost of employment-related expenses of other employees."6